-Alternate Names: Jakob-Creutzfeldt Disease, Jakobs Disease, Subacute Spongiform Encephalopathy, Variant (V-CJD) Bovine Spongiform Encephalopathy (BSE), Fatal Familial Insomnia (FFI), Gerstmann-Straussler-Scheinker (GSS) Disease, Prion disease, Mad Cow Disease
+Creutzfeldt-Jakob Disease alternate names: Jakob-Creutzfeldt Disease, Jakobs Disease, Subacute Spongiform Encephalopathy, Variant (V-CJD) Bovine Spongiform Encephalopathy (BSE), Fatal Familial Insomnia (FFI), Gerstmann-Straussler-Scheinker (GSS) Disease, Prion disease, Mad Cow Disease.

-CJD belongs to a group of human and animal diseases known as transmissible spongiform encephalopathies (TSE) or prion diseases.
+CJD belongs to human and animal diseases known as transmissible spongiform encephalopathies (TSE) or prion diseases.
 Spongiform refers to the characteristic appearance of infected brains, which become filled with holes until they resemble sponges under a microscope.

-Hereditary or familial CJD is a very uncommon disease and the consequence of a mutation in the gene that encodes the prion protein.
+Hereditary or familial CJD is a very uncommon disease resulting from a mutation in the gene that encodes the prion protein.
 About 5 to 10 percent of cases of CJD in the United States are hereditary.

-Acquired or Iatrogenic CJD is also very rare accounting for less than 1% of cases.
-It results from the accidental transmission during the course of medical interventions.
+Acquired or Iatrogenic CJD is rare, accounting for less than 1% of cases.
+It results from accidental transmission during medical interventions.
 Examples include transmission in cases of corneal transplantation, dural grafts, or treatment with Human Growth Hormone isolated from cadaveric pituitary glands.

 The diagnosis of CJD is suspected when there are typical clinical symptoms such as rapidly progressing dementia with myoclonus (twitching).
-Currently, there is no single diagnostic test for CJD except for brain biopsy.
-The first concern is to rule out treatable forms of dementia such as encephalitis or chronic meningitis.
+Currently, there is no diagnostic test for CJD except for brain biopsy.
+The first concern is to rule out treatable forms of dementia, such as encephalitis or chronic meningitis.

 The following investigations can be performed to support the diagnosis:

-Brain biopsy is the definite diagnostic test, but is performed only in selected cases because the procedure may be dangerous to the individual.
+Brain biopsy is a definitive diagnostic test performed only in selected cases because the procedure may be dangerous to the individual.
 Since a correct diagnosis of CJD does not help the individual, brain biopsy is discouraged unless it is needed to rule out a treatable disorder.